does the event open?

 The Tank Museum is a not for profit organisation.

 The Tank Museum is the Museum of the Royal Tank Regiment & Royal Armoured Corps.

-All you need to know about Tiger Day VII 2017
+All you need to know about Tiger Day VIII 2017

 See Tiger 131 in action on this day dedicated to our most famous tank!